CarlFlo/dootBot/README.md

 - Engaging the users by providing daily tasks

+- Progression!

 - SQLite database

 ## Commands

 - Work - Allows the user to earn a random amount of money [6 hour cooldown]
 - Daily - Gives the user a random amount of money daily [24 hour cooldown]
 - Farm - Allows the user to plant crops with can be harvested for a monetary reward.
 Crops must be watered within a timeframe for them to not perish.
+New crops can be unlocked by planting.

 ## Setup